sourcegraph/sourcegraph-public-snapshot/doc/code_navigation/explanations/uploads.md

 }
 </style>

-[Code graph indexers](../references/indexers.md) analyze source code and generate an index file, which is subsequently [uploaded to a Sourcegraph instance](../how-to/index_other_languages.md#4-upload-lsif-data) using the [Sourcegraph CLI](../../cli/index.md) for processing.
+[Code graph indexers](../references/indexers.md) analyze source code and generate an index file, which is subsequently [uploaded to a Sourcegraph instance](../how-to/index_other_languages.md#4-upload-lsif-data) using [Sourcegraph CLI](../../cli/index.md) for processing.
 Once processed, this data becomes available for [precise code navigation queries](precise_code_navigation.md).

 ## Lifecycle of an upload